openquoll/react-mug/README.md

 ## <span id="cad503d">State containers creation by plain objects</span>

-A state container is simply a plain object with a conventional name suffix `Mug` denoting its purpose and a top-level field `construction` pointing at its initial value:
+A state container is simply a plain object with a conventional name suffix `Mug` denoting its purpose and a top-level field `construction` referencing its initial value:

 ```tsx
 import { construction } from 'react-mug';